KFC Uerdingen 05

 KFC Uerdingen 05 is a German football club in the Uerdingen district of the city of Krefeld, North Rhine-Westphalia.
-The former Bundesliga side enjoyed its greatest successes in the 1980s but now plays in the fifth-level Oberliga.
+The former Bundesliga side, which had its greatest successes in the 1980s, plays in the fifth-level Oberliga Niederrhein after withdrawing from their Regionalliga group in 2025.

 History

 The club was founded on 17 November 1905 as Fußball-Club Uerdingen 05.
 On 1 August 1919, following World War I, FC was joined by Sportvereinigung des Realgymnasiums Uerdingen.
 During World War II from 1941 to 1945 the club played as part of the combined wartime side Kriegspiel-Gemeinschaft KSG Uerdingen alongside VfB 1910 Uerdingen (which was known from 1910 to 1919 as Sport-Club Preussen Uerdingen).
 That partnership continued after the war with the two clubs playing as Spielvereinigung Uerdingen 05.
 On 20 February 1948, VfB became independent again and in 1950 SpVgg resumed their original identity as FC Uerdingen 05.

 In 1953, the club merged with the Werkssportgruppen Bayer AG Uerdingen, the local worker's sports club of the chemical giant Bayer AG, becoming FC Bayer 05 Uerdingen.
 Bayer withdrew its sponsorship of the football team in 1995 at which time the club took on the name Krefelder Fußball-Club Uerdingen 05.
 Bayer continues to support the non-footballing departments of the club as Sport-Club Bayer 05 Uerdingen.

 Uerdingen played in the amateur local leagues throughout their early history.
 By the early 1960s they had advanced as far as the Amateurliga Niederrhein (III) where they would play until 1971 when they stepped up into the Regionalliga West (II).
 The club then enjoyed a succession of strong finishes: a second-place result in 1974–75 earned them promotion to the top flight Bundesliga, where they finished dead last.
 After three seasons in the second tier 2.
 Bundesliga Nord, another second-place finish returned Uerdingen to the Bundesliga in 1979, this time for a two-year stay.
 The club would go on to enjoy its most successful years through the 1980s.
 They returned to the Bundesliga in 1983 and earned a best-ever third-place result there in 1986.
 Uerdingen also captured the DFB-Pokal (German Cup) in 1985 with a 2–1 victory over Bundesliga champions Bayern Munich in Berlin's Olympiastadion.

 Legendary in the club's history from this time is their victory over Dynamo Dresden in the quarter-finals of the 1986 European Cup Winners Cup.
 Down 2–0 after the first leg away and behind 3–1 by half-time at home in the return leg, Uerdingen came storming back with six unanswered goals to win 7–3.

-In 1987, Uerdingen also became the first club to win both the German under 19's and under 17's championship in the same season.
+In 1987, Uerdingen also became the first club to win both the German under-19 and under-17 championship in the same season.